fullcalendar/fullcalendar-docs/_docs-v4/date-library/Calendar-formatDate.md

 title: Calendar::formatDate
 ---

 A method that formats a date into a string.
-It inherits the locale and time zone settings of the [Calendar object](calendar-object) it's being called on.
+It inherits the locale and time zone settings of the calendar it's called on.

 <div class='spec' markdown='1'>
 calendar.formatDate( *date*, *settings* )